 More than just time-wasters, virtual worlds online have become a lifestyle for many.
 Or, better put, a second, virtual lifestyle.
 Some find them pointless, others ridiculous, but their immense commercial success and huge popular appeal indicate that they are so much more.
 They are dream worlds that we all want to escape into after a hard day’s work, in which we have no real concerns about the recession, prices rising or corrupt politicians.
-Here are our picks for the best online worlds.
+Here are 10 cool virtual worlds out there on the web.

 1. The Sims Online

-This is one of the best virtual worlds online that you can find, simply because it’s brought to you by the same team that gave us the hit game series by the same name.
-While heavily marketed toward teens and young adults, who make up the majority of the user-base, The Sims Online is in no way dissatisfying for other age groups.
-It features the same type of need micro-management as the offline game – make sure your Sim is rested, well-fed and well-socialized and you’ll be having lots of fun with the Sims Online.
+This is one of the best virtual worlds online that you can find, simply because it’s the same team that gave us the hit game series by the same name.
+While heavily marketed toward teens and young adults who make up the majority of the user-base, The Sims Online is in no way dissatisfying for other age groups.
+It features the same type of micro-management as the offline game – make sure your Sim is rested, well-fed and well-socialized and you’ll be having lots of fun with the Sims Online.

 3. The Palace

 The Palace is one virtual online world that’s ideal for 40+ Internet users.
-It was originally developed by Jim Bumgarder for Time Warner Interactive in 1995.
-It is currently not affiliated to any developer, and entirely ran by dedicated users, across a network of servers.
+Jim Bumgarder originally developed it for Time Warner Interactive in 1995.
+It currently does not have affiliations with any developer.
+Dedicated users, across a network of servers, run this game in its entirety.
 The world provides a visual 2D chat space, with photos and original artwork for backdrops.
 Users can create avatars from any image whatsoever, which makes the world’s best feature its endless number of opportunities for self-expression.

-ActiveWorlds was launched in beta in 1995, and made available to general Internet audiences in 1997.
+ActiveWorlds was launched in beta in 1995 and made available to general Internet audiences in 1997.
 General public areas are free of charge, while the ‘citizenship’ subscription costs $6.95 per month.
-This virtual world has a definite new age, utopian twist, and is great for building objects that visually enhance it and provide infinite interaction options.
-It’s also very internationally oriented and features many online versions of offline countries.
+This virtual world has a definite new age, utopian twist.
+It’s also great for building objects that visually enhance it and provide infinite interaction options.
+It’s also very international friendly and features many online versions of offline countries.

 Kaneva, which is still in beta, is a cross-platform online virtual world, with a 3D client version and a 2D web browser version.
-Members get the option to fully customize their avatars, create clubs and interact with the community in a variety of ways, including, but not limited to blogs, forums and social media platforms.
-Means of communication made available include audio, video, photos, private messaging, comments and tags.
-It’s basically a Facebook-like virtual world, with the added bonus of cool visuals.
+Members get the option to fully customize their avatars, create clubs and interact with the community in a variety of ways, including, but not limited to blogs, forums, and social media platforms.
+Means of communication made available include audio, video, photos, private messaging, comments, and tags.
+It’s basically a Facebook-like virtual world with cool visuals.

 Dubbed ‘a more evolved 3D chat room’ by reviewers, There.com is a transition step between social platforms to current virtual worlds.
 The platform has built-in multiplayer games, various socialization and communication facilities and object building tools.
-The 3D user-generated items can either be used privately or sold for in-game cash.
+Players can use the 3D user-generated items either privately or sell them for in-game cash.